 But that’s harder than it sounds because we aren’t used to doing this.
 We got trained out of it a long time ago.
 It’s a sad story, and I’m going to get angry.

-This is how we kill creativity
+This is how we kill creativity:

-When you were about four years old, you probably draw pictures like a maniac.
+When you were about four years old, you probably drew pictures like a maniac.
 Your tiny fingers clutching crayons zig-zagged over one paper after another with incredible lightness.
 There were no stakes, no anxiety, no fear of failure.

 Later, at school, the situation changed rapidly.
 Now you have one attempt, and you better make it pretty because you’ll get graded for it in 45 minutes.
 Also, we will compare your work to everyone else, and you wouldn’t want to be the worst one, would you?
 Good luck, and go.